Ying-Lab/CRAFT/README.md

 **2、Green area : Select the pre-compact database or build the compact representation your own database to search for the best matches (nearest neighbors) of the query sequences**.

-**3、Yellow area : Select the major taxonomical subgroup in the database for comparison.
+**3、Yellow area : Select the major taxonomical subgroup in the database for comparison**.

 Refseq representative database and  NCBI assembly database includes: Archaea, Bacteria, Fungi, Invertebrate, Plant, Vertebrate, Mammalian, Vertebrate other and Viral.
-The HMP1-II dataset includes: skin, oral, vaginal and gut**.
+The HMP1-II dataset includes: skin, oral, vaginal and gut.

 **4、Black area : Select whether to use the branch and bound algorithm to speed up the searching with the price of accuracy, which is optional for in  NCBI assembly database. ( The default is selected.)**

-**5、Purple area : Three visualizations of the comparing result : including the distance bar graphe, two dimensional projection using principal coordinate analysis (PCoA) and sequence clustering into a rounded dendrogram by using the neighbor-joining algorithm.
+**5、Purple area : Three visualizations of the comparing result**

+Including the distance bar graphe, two dimensional projection using principal coordinate analysis (PCoA) and sequence clustering into a rounded dendrogram by using the neighbor-joining algorithm.
 Each analysis is shown in the respective tabbed window.
 The figure can be saved to local disk by clicking the button or right-clicking the mouse**.

 ![alt tag](https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/save_but.jpg) : Save the current figure.